Terms of reference of the Cross-Cultural Roundtable on Security

 Eligibility

-Consideration will be given to Applicants with the following experience:
+Consideration will be given to candidates with the following experience:

-- Awareness of security issues as they affect Canadians of diverse community backgrounds;
+• Awareness of national security and public safety issues as they affect Canadians of diverse community backgrounds;

-To ensure that membership reflects a diversity of individuals, expertise and experience, a screening panel will periodically review all applications and select those applications that meet the aforementioned advertised criteria.
-The panel will also take into consideration a number of other factors that would contribute to the CCRS reflecting Canadian diversity.
+To ensure that membership reflects a diversity of individuals, expertise and experience, the CCRS Secretariat, with input from partners at Justice Canada, will identify potential candidates and provide the Minister of Public Safety and the Minister of Justice with a list of names that meet the aforementioned advertised criteria.
+The Secretariat will also take into consideration a number of other factors that would contribute to the CCRS reflecting Canadian diversity.
 These factors include:

-A list of qualified candidates will be provided to the Minister of Public Safety and the Minister of Justice who will appoint members from the pool of recommended applications.
+A list of qualified candidates will be provided to the Minister of Public Safety and the Minister of Justice who will appoint members from the pool of recommended candidates.

 CCRS Functions